Canadian Dividend Investors

 As Preet Banerjee explains, whether or not you decide to manage your investments on your own or retain a financial advisor, you should periodically check that the fees you are being charged are reasonable and the amounts in your accounts, as reported by the financial institution, are correct.
 You do not want to become a victim of a financial scam, such as that perpetrated by Bernie Madoff on his clients.
 Trust but verify!

 Most of the advice commonly provided by financial institutions and advisors is applicable to clients who know nothing about investing and are not interested in learning more.
-Unfortunately, some of the advice provided by financial advisors is self-serving and can significantly increase costs and reduce annual returns.
+Unfortunately, some of the advice provided by financial advisors is self-serving and can significantly increase costs and reduce your annual returns.

 Common Advice: Only Full-Time Professionals Can Be Successful Investors

-Financial advisors will tell you that investing in stocks is complicated and should not be attempted by anyone who does not have the relevant financial education, professional qualifications and experience.
+Financial advisors will tell you that investing is complicated and should not be attempted by anyone who does not have the relevant financial education, professional qualifications and experience.
 One of the world's most successful investors, Warren Buffett, does not share this opinion.
 He once said " If you have more than 120 to 130 I.Q. points, you can afford to give the rest away.
 You don't need extraordinary intelligence to succeed as an investor."

 Common Advice: Focus on Share Prices and Capital Gains